sauch168/CS135-Project-A2/README.md

     - Cond means the label will be the condition 2 or 3; 2 means the subject is presented with a sentence without a negation, 3 means the subject is presented with a sentence with a negation
 - IF USING "scriptRun", the workspace will contain variables with names corresponding to the below:
     - SVML = svmlinear, SVMR = svmrbf
+    - NB = naive bayes
+    - KNN5 = KNN with 5 neighbors, KNN7 is 7 neighbors, KNN9 is 9 neighbors
     - accuracy = average accuracy
     - accuracies = accuracy of each combination (20 if 3 training 3 testing, 6 if 5 training 1 testing)
     - loss = average hinge loss